yakovypg/YChat/README.md

 ```

 ### Connect to the chat

+First, make sure that the server is running.

 To connect to the chat, you need to specify the host and port using the -h and -p parameters.
 You can also
 specify your nickname using the -n parameter.